-So what about the front desk operations for the guests?
-I would argue that the front desk is fixed in nature as they must be there whether there are guests or not.
+What about the front desk operations for the guests?
+It can be argued that the front desk is fixed in nature as they must be there whether there are guests or not.
 Based on the definition provided for variable costs in business (read Variable Costs for a more thorough understanding of this business concept) the front desk clerks are fixed and not variable.

 OK, how much do the variable costs add up for one room for one night?
 Let’s break it down:

-So total costs for each room each night is about $35.
+Total costs for each room each night is about $35.
 Note, $19 of this is fixed and $16 is variable.
 Wait a minute!
-I said earlier that variable costs run about 30% of all costs.
+It was stated earlier that variable costs run about 30% of all costs.
 But based on this information, variable costs are 45% of all costs.
 Well, that is true.
 But this assumes that each room is filled each night no matter what.
 Therefore the fixed costs are spread over all 140 rooms.
 But the reality is that not all the rooms are filled each and every night.
 I guarantee you will fill all the rooms on Year Year’s Eve, but not necessarily on New Year’s Day.
-So if your occupancy rate is 50% for the entire year, then what is the ratio?
+If your occupancy rate is 50% for the entire year, then what is the ratio?
 Let’s do the math.

 If occupancy is 50% then we really only need to double the fixed costs per room as those rooms being used must absorb the fixed costs for the entire hotel that night.
 This means fixed costs at 50% occupancy equals $38 per night per occupied room.
 The variable costs for that room are the same at $16; therefore $16 is 30% of the total costs (16 divided by 54 total costs) for that night.

 Marginal Value of One Guest (Head on a Bed)